14 Of The Saddest Pop-Punk Songs Ever

 Good lord, we need a cuddle now.

 Another piano ballad break-up story, which practically guarantees tears.
-This song from the Michigan pop-punks sings of how ‘the lovers that leave us will always hold a place’.
+This song from Every Avenue sings of how ‘the lovers that leave us will always hold a place’.

 Unfortunately, here, the lover seems to have left because her boyfriend slept with someone else.
 He’s messed things up for himself, and now he’s struggling to move on.

 ‘Between you and I she could never compare to you,’ sings frontman / pianist David Ryan Strauchman.
 ‘Between you and I still keep your pictures underneath my bed, where she gives herself to me, where I give myself to you.’